jbdekker/ddpg-collaboration-and-competition/Report.md

 ## Ideas for future work

 1. **Tuning** The hyperparameter choice is somewhat arbitrary as no extensive grid-search was performed.
+2. **Reward tuning** The agents behave quite erratic when the ball is not near them.
+Tuning the reward structure a bit (e.g. penalty on excess movement) might smooth things down a bit.
-2.  **Prioritized experience replay** In uniform sampling (like what we used), all experiances have the same probability of being sampled.
+3. **Prioritized experience replay** In uniform sampling (like what we used), all experiances have the same probability of being sampled.
 This  We can however assume that some experiences are more valuable than others (most experiences in this environment are not that probably not that important).
 With prioritized experience replay, the sampling distribution is proportional (or at least a function) of some measure of importance.
-3.  **Alternative model architectures** Other architectures can be tested (e.g. A3C, policy gradients) that might improve performance
+4.  **Alternative model architectures** Other architectures can be tested (e.g. A3C, policy gradients) that might improve performance